flaturtha/CharlieChan/_short-stories/rainbow-lure.md

 opubdate: Sept.
 1, 1921
 opubissue: Vol. IV, No. 92
 category: short-stories
-excerpt: "Corrigan was certain that Cora knew who killed the XXX girl.
+excerpt: "Corrigan was certain that Cora knew who killed the Westerman girl.
 It had to be her brother Bill, or her common-law husband Frank.
 But the truth was even more shocking!"
 tease: "Sometimes the truth sets you free ..."
 image: /assets/img/short-stories/rainbow-lure.png
 fb-image: /assets/img/short-stories/rainbow-lure_fb.jpg